nksiu/Spotify-Album-Radar/README.md

 #### Stretch (2-3):

-- [ ] Have the job update a user specified playlists with the filtered “most recent” songs.
+- [x] Have the job update a custom playlist with newly released songs.
 - [x] User should have playlist updates based off subscribed artists
-- [ ] Release retrieval job can be scheduled to run once a week
+- [x] Release retrieval job can be scheduled to run once a week
 - [ ] Have the job send an email summary of weekly updates

 ## Description of Technology used: